ionide/FsAutoComplete/README.md

 ## Documentation

-* Building, Testing, and Releasing- See [CONTRIBUTING.md](./CONTRIBUTING.md) for build requirements, build commands, testing instructions, and the release process.
+* **Building, Testing, and Releasing** - See [CONTRIBUTING.md](./CONTRIBUTING.md) for build requirements, build commands, testing instructions, and the release process.
-* OpenTelemetry -See the [OpenTelemetry documentation](./docs/opentelemetry.md) for instructions on enabling and visualizing distributed traces.
+* **OpenTelemetry** -See the [OpenTelemetry documentation](./docs/opentelemetry.md) for instructions on enabling and visualizing distributed traces.
-* LSP endpoints, settings and more - See the [Communication Protocol documentation](./docs/communication-protocol.md) for details on supported LSP endpoints, custom endpoints, notifications, startup options, initialization options, and settings.
+* **LSP endpoints, settings and more** - See the [Communication Protocol documentation](./docs/communication-protocol.md) for details on supported LSP endpoints, custom endpoints, notifications, startup options, initialization options, and settings.

 ## Maintainers